atsheehan/curriculum/lessons/class-instance-methods/class-instance-methods.md

 ### Instance Methods

 Dealing with dates and times is a requirement for many applications.
-Let's consider a class to model calendar dates so that it becomes easier to work with them.
-Here is an example of how we might instantiate a new date object and some methods that we may want to define:
+Let's consider how we can design a Date class to model calendar dates so that it becomes easier to work with them (note that this class already exists in the [Ruby standard library](http://ruby-doc.org/stdlib-2.2.0/libdoc/date/rdoc/Date.html).
+Here is an example of how we might instantiate a new date object and call some methods on it:

 ```ruby
 date = Date.new(2015, 3, 9)